ubcspin/Macaron/README.md

  - [d3][d3]
  - [reflux][reflux]

- Once NPM is installed, install react and react-tools as follows:
+ Begin by installing [NPM][npm] for your OS.
+Once NPM is installed, install react as follows:

- `npm install -g react-tools`
  `npm install react --save`

  and install webpack: